codemagic-ci-cd/cli-tools/docs/app-store-connect/beta-build-localizations/modify.md

 ##### `BETA_BUILD_LOCALIZATION_ID_RESOURCE_ID`

-Beta build localization ID
+Alphanumeric ID value of the Beta Build Localization
 ### Optional arguments for action `modify`

 ##### `--whats-new=WHATS_NEW`

 A field that describes changes and additions to a build and indicates features you would like your users to test.
-If not given, the value will be checked from environment variable `WHATS_NEW`.
+If not given, the value will be checked from environment variable `APP_STORE_CONNECT_WHATS_NEW`.
 Alternatively to entering` WHATS_NEW `in plaintext, it may also be specified using a `@env:` prefix followed by a environment variable name, or `@file:` prefix followed by a path to the file containing the value.
 Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from file at `<file_path>`.
+##### `--ignore-not-found`

+Do not raise exceptions if the specified resource does not exist.
 ### Optional arguments for command `app-store-connect`

 ##### `--log-api-calls`